 Since the prime $v$ was chosen to be split in $k|\Q$, the decomposition group of $v$ inside $\Gal(k|\Q)$ is trivial.
-Hence, the restriction map at $v$ on the finite group cohomology $H^1(\Gal(k|\Q),A^{\vee})$ is automatically zero.
-So a local condition at $v$ is vacuous.
-Thus we deduce that $\coker_{\Q}^1(\{v\},A) = 0$ from the isomorphism
+Hence the restriction map at $v$ on the finite group cohomology $H^1(\Gal(k|\Q),A^{\vee})$ is automatically zero, meaning that the local condition at $v$ is vacuous.
+Thus we have the isomorphism